 Although the basic structures of DNA and RNA are primarily decided by their sugar phosphate backbone and base stacking, yet their overall conformation is determined by many other factors in the cellular environment.
 Indeed, metal ions play a major role in this process about which very little is known so far.
 Now that the high resolution crystal structures of macromolecular complexes containing DNA and RNA are being solved, the importance of the metal ions in the structure and function of DNA and RNA are more and more realized.
 However, historically DNA /RNA was considered to be the study systems for pure biologists where as metal ion based studies were confined mostly among physicists and chemists; thereby creating an artificial barrier between these two areas of science.
 In this project, we want to bridge these two apparently separated fields of science to study the influence of the metal ions on the conformational behavior and function of the nucleic acids.
 We will in particular, use Density Functional Theory (DFT) calculations to study the interaction of the alkali and transition metals with RNA and DNA bases and further with respective nucleosides and nucleotides.
 For this purpose, Vienna Ab initio Simulation Package (VASP) code will be used.
 Besides standard local density approximation (LDA) or generalized gradient approximation (GGA), we will use hybrid functionals, e.g., B3LYP, HSE etc. recently implemented in the new version of VASP.
 The reaction barriers will be calculated using nudged elastic band method.
 In parallel, experiments will be conducted to measure the hyperchromicity of DNA and RNA stretches in the presence of alkali and transition metals using UV-absorbance spectroscopy.
 From the theoretical side, these spectroscopic properties will be calculated by quantum chemistry based codes, e.g., GAUSSIAN and will be compared with experiments.

 There is another aspect of this project.
 It has been shown that the chemical and transport properties of metals and 2D novel materials (graphene and graphene oxide, for example) can be altered by adsorption of nucleic acid bases or nucleosides and nucleotides on those.
 However, it is still unclear how DNA and RNA elements interact with these substrates carrying different charge properties.
-Also, the understanding of the structures of the substrates need large scale simulations, which will be executed by LAMMPS code.
+Also, the understanding of the structures of the substrates need large scale simulations, which will be executed by LAMMPS and GROMACS codes.
 Detailed understanding of these features needs systematic investigation, which is lacking so far.
-We will create systems in silico, where individual DNA and RNA bases (A, G, C, T, U) will be adsorbed on different types of surfaces.
+We will create systems in silico, where individual DNA and RNA bases (A, G, C, T, U) will be adsorbed on different types of 2D surfaces and their heterostructures.
 The adsorption energies and geometries along with the binding properties will be studied using DFT calculations.
 Further, the aim is to complement this study with suitable experiments using spectroscopic methods.
 It is well known that DFT based on standard LDA or GGA can not take into account the so-called van der Waals interaction, that will play an important role in binding properties.
 We will include this effect also in our calculations by several methods available nowadays.